 Well, the same goes for mixing and mastering.
 "Just give me a chart with the best db levels for music mixing for each instrument, and I can set all 15 instrument levels perfectly in 10 minutes."
 Unfortunately, it doesn't work that way.
 Not even close!

-Here are several reasons why instrument level setting is impossible using a chart or guide -
+Here are several reasons why instrument level setting is impossible using a chart

 1. Tracks Are Recorded At Different Levels.
 If I told you the proper level setting for your guitar track was -3db below 0 level, what if the track was recorded very low or extremely loud?
 The level you set the track is relative to how loud the track was recorded.
 And no one knows this without seeing and hearing the track!